-General Funds contributions to the State Retirement Systems are budgeted at the amounts certified by the State's Retirement Systems, totaling \$9.363 billion, an increase of \$739 million (8.6%) from Fiscal Year 2021 levels.
+General Funds contributions to the State Retirement Systems are budgeted at the amounts certified by the State's Retirement Systems, totaling \$9.363 billion, an increase of \$739 million (8.6%) from Fiscal Year 2021 levels, plus an additional supplementary contribution of \$300 million, as previously described.

-Statutory transfers out of the General Funds are projected to decrease by approximately \$147 million to \$370 million in Fiscal Year 2022 from Fiscal Year 2021 transfers out.
+Statutory transfers out of the General Funds are projected to increase by approximately \$211 million to \$728 million in Fiscal Year 2022 from Fiscal Year 2021 transfers out.

-Debt service transfers from the General Funds for GO Bonds are projected to total \$1.718 billion.
+Debt service transfers from the General Funds for GO Bonds are projected to total \$1.4 billion.